delvtech/drift/packages/drift/README.md

 #### Benefits of This Architecture

-- **Modularity:** Your core logic remains untouched when switching web3 libraries.
 - **Reusability:** Write your business logic once and reuse it across different environments.
-- **Flexibility:** Easily extend support to new web3 libraries by creating small adapter packages.
+Easily extend support to new web3 libraries by creating small adapter packages.
-- **Simplicity:** Your application code stays clean and focused on business logic rather than on handling different web3 providers.
+- **Simplicity:** Your application code stays clean and focused on business logic rather than on optimizing network calls or managing cache keys.
+- **Flexibility:** Your core logic remains untouched when switching web3 libraries.

 ### 3. Extend core clients for library-specific clients